floswald/floswald-site/content/home/posts.md

 # This file represents a page section.
 headless: true

+# Activate this widget? true/false
+active: true

 # Order that this section appears on the page.
-weight: 60
+weight: 90

-title: Recent Posts
+title: Blog Posts
 subtitle:

 content: